Botswana Travel Advice

-Having said that, it is not permitted to disembark one’s vehicle inside the parks unless at a designated stretch point or picnic spot on Botswana travel; and it is important to note that even those areas are not protected from roaming wildlife, so travellers must remain vigilant when walking around campsites, stretch points, and ablution blocks.
+It’s not permitted to leave your vehicle inside the parks unless you’re at a designated stretch point or picnic spot.
+It’s important to note that even those areas aren’t protected from roaming wildlife, so you should remain vigilant when walking around campsites, stretch points, and ablution blocks.

-When entering a national park as an independent traveller (i.e. without a guide), one must have adequate cash to pay for park fees, which include entrance fees per person and vehicle fees per day, in addition to a printed voucher indicating that accommodation/campsite has been booked in your name.
-If planning a self-drive holiday in Botswana, it is essential to book accommodation in the parks beforehand.
+When entering a national park as an independent traveler (i.e., without a guide), some advice would be to have adequate cash to pay park fees.
+These include entrance fees per person and vehicle fees per day.
+In addition, you’ll need a printed voucher indicating that accommodation/campsite has been booked in your name.

 Part of the beauty of Botswana’s wild areas is that they remain that way and have not been tampered with.
-Lodges and camps are environmentally friendly and have a low impact on the surroundings; some of them are so lightweight that they can pack up and close during seasonal floods in the Delta, and then reopen in April until October.
-It is important to note that electricity and water are often solar-powered and gas heated, and the plumbing systems are ecologically sensitive, so travellers should treat the systems and facilities with care.
+Lodges and camps in Botswana are environmentally friendly and have a low impact on the surroundings.
+Some are so lightweight that they can pack up and close during seasonal floods in the Delta and reopen in April until October.

-Campsites in the parks are remote and can be the best part of a day’s drive away from a town, so packing camping essentials such as fuel, water, food, ice, and firewood must be considered before embarking on any Botswana travel.
+Campsites in the parks are remote and can be the best part of a day’s drive away from a town.
+Packing camping essentials such as fuel, water, food, ice, and firewood must be considered before embarking on your journey.